giodestone/Hart-Keyboard/README.md

 * 1x soldering iron with your preferred tip (I used a Pinecil - highly recommend)
 * 1x solder sucker (I used a SS 02 Ali-Express clone - it was 10x better than my previous one and cost only £4)
 * 1x rosin-core lead-free solder spool
-* 1x spool of enamelled wire
+* 1x spool of enamelled wire for wiring everything together
 * 1x roll of electrical tape (I used white)